geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-07/meeting-transcript.md

 And I still haven't written the tests.
 Anyways, that's for the ONNX thing.
 Next for OLMOE, I found that the indexing part is actually pretty efficient after the kernel has been BEAMed.
-Sometimes before the beam search, the first kernel that comes out, there's a lot of redundancy in how it's done.
+Sometimes before the BEAM search, the first kernel that comes out, there's a lot of redundancy in how it's done.
 But after BEAM, it's already pretty good.
 I don't think I can improve that anymore.
 So the other thing is the topK implementation.